V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 2024/03/08 00:26:31 >  [+] VALID USERNAME:       badam@analysis.htb
 ```

-I've run a normal subdomain fuzzing without succes.

-So my next attempt was to bruteforce using the NS Server with dnsrecon, and this time i retrieved a lot of subdomain records.
+My next step was to enumerate Subdomain, and to do this I used `dnsrecon`, and I retrieved a lot of subdomain records.

 ```bash
 $ dnsrecon -d analysis.htb -n 10.129.230.179 -D /usr/share/wordlists/seclists/Discovery/DNS/subdomains-top1million-110000.txt -t brt